northstowekarate/northstowekarate.github.io/index.md

 Your first lesson is always free, and after that you [pay per session](/training/fees/).
 To book your first class, please [get in touch](/contact/).
 Please arrive 5 minutes early for your first session so you can be registered.
 To train regularly, you will also need to purchase an annual membership.

 ## Chief Instructor
 Simon Apen-Sadler, the [chief instructor](/instructors/), has over 20 years experience.
-He is a 4th dan black belt, is first aid qualified and has a fully enhanced DBS check.
+He is a 4th dan black belt, is first aid qualified and has a enhanced DBS check.

 ## Social media